Vercel AI SDK with Next.js

 messages,

-system: 'You are a concise technical assistant who answers in markdown.',
+system: 'You are a concise technical assistant.',

 })